-The aim of Cape 31 UK Class is to run fun, competitive and affordable racing in a professional and fair way, with a friendly vibe on and off the water.
+The aim of the Cape 31 Class is to run fun, competitive and affordable racing in a professional and fair way, with a friendly vibe on and off the water.
 All crews will be encouraged to mix and join in with regatta social events.

-Cape 31 UK Class will be ensuring that the ethos and rules are abided by, keeping the racing fair and preventing it from becoming an arms race.
+Cape 31 Class will be ensuring that the ethos and rules are abided by, keeping the racing fair and preventing it from becoming an arms race.

 The Ex-Com shall be responsible for interpreting and enforcing the rules and managing the affairs and assets of the class, this may include organising class event schedules.

 To join the Class Association please visit www.cape31class.com.